sense360store/OT-U8/README.md

 - Non-allowlisted coaches can submit a request from the app.
 Review and approve them by copying the UID from `access_requests/{uid}` into `roles/{uid}` or adding their email to `allowlist/{email}`.

+### Mobile experience
+- On screens under 900px the calendar defaults to `listMonth` and automatically toggles views when rotating or resizing.
+- Tapping an event opens a modal bottom sheet (80svh max height) that disables background scroll, includes a drag handle, and respects device safe areas.
+- Session management cards collapse into stacked mobile cards with large touch targets (44px+) and typography sized to avoid iOS zoom.
+- Header/footer padding and the bottom sheet all honour `env(safe-area-*)` insets to keep content clear of notches and home indicators.

 With the configuration steps above a new maintainer can deploy, secure, and run training RSVPs in minutes.